w3f/General-Grants-Program/README.md

 * Total previous project funding

-### Meetup requirements
+### Polkadot Meetups
-As with testing our software, there is no requirement to contact us, but we think there is a lot to be gained from working together.
-We are keen to talk with people who can work in a self-directed manner.
-We envision that meetups will mainly be organised through meetup.com since this seems to be the defacto standard for creating local meetup groups.
 The plan is to have multiple active meetup groups across the world.

-Interested participants should follow the link (below) to our meetup application form and provide us some basic contact details plus information about the type of meetup you intend to create:
+We have put more information into the following doc: [Link](https://github.com/w3f/Web3-collaboration/blob/master/meetups.md).
+You are welcome to note your interest in the [issues](https://github.com/w3f/Web3-collaboration/issues) section of this repo, but we also invite interested people to follow the link (below) to our meetup application form and provide us some basic contact details plus information about the type of meetup you intend to create:

 [Application Form](https://docs.google.com/forms/d/e/1FAIpQLSe-hbgzMHkwYLCy9-0NLmnpIJdD-nwq_vqNwba9JiiKFmZmZg/viewform)

-You will be asked to provide the following information:
-* Name (lead person)
-* Email address
-* LinkedIn profile link (Optional)
-* Website (Optional)
-* Location of meetup
-* Event types (e.g. presentations, casual, workshops)

 ## Looking for further information?